-Short-term borrowing and short-term creditors are carried at cost as this is a fair approximation of their value.
+Short-term creditors are carried at cost as this is a fair approximation of their value.

 As PFI liabilities are accounting assessments derived from the unitary charge, they do not represent a conventional financial instrument and, as such, are not appropriate for a fair value application.